hai-vr/documentation/docs/changelogs/double-hip-tracker.md

   - This new behaviour may be more in line with VRChat's current handling of single trackers being lost.
 The previous behaviour used to be that the tracker would fall back to the degraded data of the last known working tracker.
   - On previous versions, this checkbox would be effectively OFF.
 The default behavior is now for this checkbox to be ON.
+- Add **a new algorithm to detect when trackers are flying off**, even when SteamVR hardware trackers are reporting themselves as healthy.
+  - This is accomplished by recording the average distance that separate the two trackers.
+  - If the average distance diverges too much, we will try to guess which of the two trackers is the healthiest, and use that until the other tracker comes back into range.
 - Add **Auto-detect hip trackers** checkbox: You can now disable automatic detection of hip trackers.
   - When you disable automatic detection, it works identically to the Double Chest Tracker.
   - You can use this if you want to always use the same two hip tracker serial numbers without needing to shake your hips, but beware,